ucod3/react-c1-project-15-bmi-calculator/readme.md

 ## Acknowledgements

-A special thanks to the C1 SoftDev program for providing the opportunity and guidance to work on this project.
+A special thanks to the [Correlation One's](https://www.correlation-one.com/) - [Amazon Software Development](https://www.correlation-one.com/) for providing the opportunity and guidance to work on this project.